evilsadvocate101/SENTINEL/README.md

 ---

 ## **Additional Information**
-- **Password**: When running the script for the first time, you will be prompted for a password.
-Enter:
-  `swordnub`

 - **Load Settings**: You can customize the settings based on your preferences.
 If you're unsure, follow the default settings:
   Default setting: `"neko purge 1000;kraken-tempura;retainer:yes"`
   Format: `"x1;x2;x3:yes"`